 The Council offers childcare vouchers to all employees, which helps to encourage parents with young children back to work.
-At the end of March 2012 we had 220 employees participating in the Scheme.
+At the end of December 2013 we had 274 employees participating in the Scheme.

-Apprenticeships and work placements

-The Council directly employed 53 apprentices and took on 128 work experience placements in the period from April 2011 to March 2012.
-We are currently increasing the number of apprenticeships and work placements, and next year's report is expected to show higher figures.

-Health & Wellbeing Programme

-In the last year the council has been proactively rolling out its Health & Wellbeing programme, promoting and enabling healthy living within the council and within the City.

-• We are currently in the process of collecting information from all employees which will enable us to have up to date equality monitoring information to help us see whether we are achieving our commitment to ensuring equality of opportunity for all staff.
-This should help us to better understand our employees, ensure they are supported, and create a better workplace.
-In addition collecting, monitoring and reporting the information is in line with the Council's Equality Scheme and equality objectives, as part of the Public Sector Equality Duty.
-Listening to our employees

-Employee equality networks are currently being relaunched to develop the role of the participants, build membership and enable employees to participate more effectively.
+- Apprenticeships and work placements The Council directly employed 43 apprentices and accommodated 184 people on work experience in the period from April 2012 to December 2013.
+(See Section 5.3). - Health & Wellbeing Programme The council continues to proactively roll out its Health & Wellbeing programme, promoting and enabling healthy living within the council and within the City. - Our employees have provided us with some up to date equality information.
+This helps us to monitor the equality profile of our employees, and helps us see whether we are achieving our commitment to ensuring equality of opportunity for all staff.
+Doing this helps us to better understand our employees, ensure they are supported, and create a better workplace.
+In addition collecting, monitoring and reporting the information is in line with the Council's Equality Scheme and equality objectives, as part of the Public Sector Equality Duty. - Listening to our employees An Employee Equality Network has recently been relaunched.
+Work is now underway to develop the role of the group, build membership and enable employees to participate more effectively.
+Participation is being actively encouraged via targeted communications.
 The council will of course take any equality concerns seriously and address these through the appropriate channels.
 We would usually become aware of these through direct approaches from employees or trade union representatives, through our joint consultation arrangements and groups, or through practical implementation of our relevant policies.